College Recruitment Strategy: What Every Recruiter Needs to Avoid In Any Recruiting Campaign

 Social media has given recruiters a new avenue to connect with students on sites like LinkedIn and Facebook.
 Before chatting up with prospective candidates, establish a voice for your brand.
 Think about how to best relate to college students in their vernacular while preserving authenticity and a personal touch.
 The goal is to make students feel more comfortable and to personify your company.

-In the case of recruitment - technology can be your friend.
+In the case of recruitment – technology can be your friend.
 It is sometimes the least expensive way to engage with students, too.
-Your company website is where the majority of prospective candidates head to first.
-Therefore it should be simple and functional and contain links to your social channels.
+Your company website is where the majority of prospective candidates head first.
+Therefore, it should be simple and functional and contain links to your social channels.
 If the information is too difficult to locate, it can cause interested candidates to leave at an exponential rate.
-Therefore, optimization, in every instance, is called for.
+Therefore, optimization is called for in every instance.

 Social media is a different beast and should also be used to promote all upcoming events.
 Post them to Facebook, take a photo for Instagram, Tweet if you have to – but get the information out there and make sure they are accurate.

-Overall, be comprehensive in your branding and showcase everything your company offer potential recruits.
-Something as simple as hosting tours, shadow days and ‘ask- a -professional days’ can work to your company’s advantage.
+Overall, be comprehensive in your branding and showcase everything your company offers potential recruits.
+Something as simple as hosting tours, shadow days, and ‘ask-a-professional days’ can work to your company’s advantage.
 They even do wonders to enhance the credibility of your brand.

-While there’s no perfect formula for employer branding, there are a wide set of tools available at your disposal.
+While there’s no perfect employer branding formula, a comprehensive set of tools is available at your disposal.
 When recruiters fail to adapt to emerging technologies and trends in their college recruiting strategies, they fail to stay current.
-Furthermore, they fail to truly connect with Gen Z.
+Furthermore, they fail to connect with Gen Z truly.

 college-recruiting-strategy